Selmer Varitone

 The day after I received word from the technical staff that the amp circuitry was on track to be repaired.

 The wide-ranging conditions I listed at the beginning.
 Was there really an ideal player who could meet all of them?
-Some said it was impossible to meet them all.
+Some said it was impossible to find someone who could do it all.
 I couldn’t just ask ●▲-san as a stopgap measure.
 If the results weren’t satisfactory, I’d have no choice but to scrap this project.
 That would be extremely disrespectful to the performer.

 But there was one.
-Saxophonist Kunikazu Tanaka, who stands out in the 11-member baritone saxophone ensemble “Tokyo Mid-Low Range” and the duo “sembelIo” with Yūichi Oki (p) of Ska Paradise.
+Saxophonist Kunikazu Tanaka, who stands out in the 11-member baritone saxophone ensemble “Tokyo Mid-Low Range” and the dual-frontman band “sembelIo” with Yūichi Oki (p) of Ska Paradise.
 Needless to say, he possesses an extremely broad musical range, and there must have been a time when he was quite devoted to Effector.
-The clincher is that he is universally recognized as a non-Selmer player.If I were to ask anyone to perform a demo for Varitone, he’d be the only choice.
+The clincher is that he is, by his own admission and that of others, a non-Selmer player.If I were to ask someone to perform a demo for Varitone, he’s the only one.
 I’d already arbitrarily decided he was the top candidate.

-photo However, even at this late stage, I hadn’t even approached him yet.
-It had been a while since I’d spoken with him, so I picked up the phone thinking I’d at least try to get in touch, but as I pondered where to start and what to say, my thoughts became jumbled.
+photo However, even at this late stage, I haven’t even approached him about it.
+It’s been a while since I’ve been in touch with him, so I picked up the phone thinking I’d at least try to get in touch, but as I pondered where to start and what to say, my thoughts became a jumbled mess.
 I put the phone down and left the shop for my lunch break.

 Demo performance

 The result is as you can see.
 A few days after that fateful encounter, Mr. Tanaka visited the store.
-My only request was, “Please skip the bebop (wry smile), and I’ll leave the rest up to you.”
+All I asked was, “Please skip the bebop (wry smile), and I’ll leave the rest up to you.”
 That was it.
-This demo performance was a cold, unprepared take, performed immediately after a rehearsal that lasted less than 10 minutes—including a quick check of the equipment.
+This demo performance was a cold, unprepared take, recorded immediately after a rehearsal that lasted less than 10 minutes—including a quick check of the equipment.

-Never before has a performance fully demonstrated the capabilities of the Selmer Varitone to this extent.
+There has never been a performance in the past that brought out the full potential of the Selmer Varitone’s capabilities to this extent.
 If we could go back to 1965 and show this demo performance to the developer, I wonder what kind of reaction he would have had?
-There is no doubt that this will be referenced time and again as a sound source for this instrument in the future.
+There is no doubt that this will be referenced time and again as a sound reference for this instrument in the future.

 *The controller box is mounted on the key guard beneath the saxophone body.
-The knobs for adjusting the amplitude depth (DEPTH) and width (SPEED) of the TREMOLO are located on the front of the amplifier.While the player must switch these knobs while playing the saxophone, in past performances, players would simply set the controller’s settings at the beginning and then toggle the NORMAL switch on and off at key moments.In this demo performance, in order to fully utilize the Varitone’s inherent capabilities, various settings are combined within a single song.
+The knobs for adjusting the amplitude depth (DEPTH) and speed (SPEED) of the TREMOLO are located on the front of the amplifier.While the player must switch these knobs while playing the saxophone, in past performances, players would simply set the controller’s parameters at the beginning and then toggle the NORMAL switch on and off at key moments.In this “demo performance,” with the aim of maximizing the Varitone’s inherent capabilities, various settings are combined within a single song.
 In the video, you can see Mr. Tanaka instantly adjusting the knobs without interrupting his phrasing.
 Watching the demo performance while paying attention to the changes in sound and those actions reveals a new level of interest.

 It all started when I happened to run into Mr. Mizumoto from THE Used Instrument Shop on the streets of Okubo one day.

-A shiny MK6 and an amp with a Selmer logo on it for some reason... what on earth is this?
-Thanks to Mr. Mizumoto’s detailed explanation, I learned it was an analog effects system developed to accommodate the electric era, and my eyes were glued to the “electric” modifications made to the saxophone itself.A neck fitted with a piezo microphone, “piping” running along the body to route the wiring, and the Mark 6 engraving sitting sheepishly beside it… This is a rare item among rare items!
+A gleaming MK6 and an amp bearing a Selmer logo for some reason... what on earth was this?
+Thanks to Mr. Mizumoto’s detailed explanation, I learned it was an analog effects system developed to accommodate the electric era, and my eyes were glued to the “electric” modifications made to the saxophone itself.A piezo microphone mounted on the neck, “tubing” running along the body to route the wiring, and the Mark 6 engraving sitting sheepishly right next to it… This is a rare item among rare items!

 First, I tried playing the saxophone itself...
-While I’m widely recognized—and admit myselfas not a Selmer player, I thought, “Ah, it’s a Mark 6!”
-And the playing feel was remarkably smooth, almost as if it had barely been used—a truly impressive sensation.
+While I’m widely recognized as not being a Selmer player, I thought, “Ah, it’s a Mark 6!”
+And the playing feel—almost like a brand-new instrument—was incredibly impressive.

-After that, I moved on to a test play with the “power on”—and this was incredibly interesting.
+After that, I moved on to a test play with the power “turned on,” and this was incredibly interesting.
 First, the way the echo worked was typical of the electric echoes of that era.
-As for the octaver, you had to put some air into it—or rather, produce a sound rich in harmonics to get the body to vibrate—or it wouldn’t work.As for the tremolo, it pulsed relentlessly like an artificial heart.
+As for the octaver, you have to put a certain amount of air into it—or rather, produce a sound rich in harmonics to get the body to vibrate—or it won’t work.As for the tremolo, it pulsed relentlessly like an artificial heart.
 Combined with the overall sense of inefficiency and awkward handling, I found myself deeply moved, thinking, “What a truly endearing system this is.”

 Actually, there was a time when I was pretty hooked on effects, and I used to love digital and analog delays, loops, envelope filters, auto-wahs, wah-wahs, octavers, and so on (I still use them occasionally).

-I don’t know exactly how many of these systems were actually made, but I suspect they didn’t circulate widely on the market.Manufacturing costs were likely high, and since it inevitably faced a competitive disadvantage against the Barcasberry piezo microphone, it probably faded into obscurity.
-Actual recordings by Eddie Harris and Sonny Stitt do exist (though I haven’t heard them myself), but when recording the audio samples for this project, I was simply asked to provide a performance that didn’t sound like I’d just slapped an effect onto a bebop track (lol).And so, this rather crude sample track was born.
-Since I didn’t have enough time to fully familiarize myself with the system before recording, I simply asked the musician to play whatever came to mind on the spot.
+I don’t know exactly how many of these systems were actually made, but I suspect they didn’t circulate widely on the market.Manufacturing costs were likely high, and since it was bound to be at a disadvantage when competing with the Barcasberry piezo microphone, it probably ended up fading into obscurity.
+Actual recordings by Eddie Harris and Sonny Stitt do exist (though I haven’t listened to them myself), but when recording the audio samples for this project, I was simply asked to provide a performance that didn’t just sound like bop with effects slapped on top (lol).And so, this rather rough sample recording was created.
+Since I didn’t have enough time to fully familiarize myself with the system before recording, I simply asked the musician to try out whatever ideas came to mind on the spot.
 I’m thinking it might be interesting to record a “Version 2” sample in the future, perhaps after using it in a live setting.

 Born in 1966.
-He became fascinated with jazz and pop music during his university days and has since taught himself to play the saxophone.
-With his sweet tone and a style described as “surveying a wide range of music,” he blends into any sound while exuding a unique presence.In addition to his solo work, primarily in jazz, he participates in various groups including “sembello” (a duo with Oki from Ska Paradise), “Tokyo Mid-Low Range” (an ensemble of 11 baritone saxophonists), “blackvelvets” (a contemporary reinterpretation of mood music), and the “Kunikazu Tanaka Jazz Trio.”
+He became fascinated with jazz and pop music during his university days and has since taught himself the saxophone.
+With his sweet tone and a style described as “surveying a wide range of music,” he blends into any sound while exuding a unique presence.In addition to his solo work, primarily in jazz, he participates in various groups, including “sembello” (a duo with Oki from Skapara), “Tokyo Chutai-iki” (an ensemble of 11 baritone saxophonists), “blackvelvets” (a contemporary reinterpretation of mood music), and the “Kunihiko Tanaka Jazz Trio.”

 He has extensive experience in recording and sessions.
-He has performed at festivals in New York, London, Monterey, and elsewhere, both domestically and internationally, and continues to expand his scope of activity.
+He has performed at festivals in New York, London, Monterey, and elsewhere, both in Japan and abroad, and continues to expand his creative horizons.

 www.kuni-kuni.net